On descending cohomology geometrically: Phantoms and coniveau filtrations

-(The equivalence of \eqref{eqconiveausub} and \eqref{eqconiveaumap} originally involved an appeal to resolution of singularities.
-However, it may also be justified using de Jong's theory of alterations, giving the positive characteristic case; see \cite[Sec.\ 4.4(d)]{illusiemiscellany}.)
+By resolution of singularities and by Deligne's theory of mixed Hodge structures when $\operatorname{char}\, K= 0$, or by de Jong's theory of alterations and by the Weil conjectures when $K$ is a finite field, the geometric coniveau filtration can also be characterized by the following formula (see \cite[Sec.\ 4.4(d)]{illusiemiscellany})\,:

 Now suppose that $K$ is a sub-field of $\cx$.
 The \emph{geometric coniveau filtration on Betti cohomology} $\coniveau^\nu H^i(X_\cx,\rat)$ is defined in the same way.
-Note that usually a class $\alpha \in H^i(X_\cx,\rat)$ is said to have geometric coniveau $\nu$ if it vanishes when restricted to the complement of a closed \emph{complex} sub-variety of $X_\cx$ of pure codimension $\nu$.
-However, using a standard argument involving spreading out, specialization, and then Galois averaging, it suffices to consider smooth projective (but possibly geometrically reducible) varieties $Y$ of pure dimension $\dim X-\nu$ defined over $K$.
+Note that usually a class $\alpha \in H^i(X_\cx,\rat)$ is said to have geometric coniveau $\nu$ if it vanishes when restricted to the complement of a closed \emph{complex} subvariety of $X_\cx$ of pure codimension $\nu$.
+However, using a standard argument involving spreading out, specialization, and then Galois averaging, it suffices as indicated above to consider projective varieties $Z$, and smooth projective varieties $Y$, of pure dimension $\dim X-\nu$ defined over $K$.

 By virtue of the fact that the canonical comparison isomorphisms between Betti, de Rham and \'etale cohomologies are compatible with Gysin maps, and even cycle maps \cite[\S 1]{dmos}, there are canonical isomorphisms